 - Add backlinks to your website that redirect to unethical pages

-This kind of negative SEO attack is even more common for websites that have been up and running for a long time.
-It is primarily due to the fact that the sheer volume of blogs and links on the website would make it difficult for the business owner to recognise this attack.
+This negative SEO attack is even more common for websites that have been up and running for a long time.
+It is primarily because the sheer volume of blog and website links would make it difficult for the business owner to recognise this attack.

-Similarly, if you have a website that you have not accessed for a while, it may be at risk of a negative SEO attack.
-A professional or experienced hacker will be able to make subtle changes to these pages that can negatively impact the ranking and health of your website without you noticing — before it is too late.
+Similarly, if you have a website that you have not accessed for a while, it may risk a negative SEO attack.
+A professional or experienced hacker can make subtle changes to these pages that can negatively impact the ranking and health of your website without you noticing — before it is too late.

 How To Fix It: Website Monitoring And Regular Audits

-It goes without saying, but it is essential to conduct regular audits and performance checks for your website.
-Without doing this, you will be completely unaware of the health of your website, how it is performing, its good and bad reviews, rankings, and other important aspects.
+Conducting regular site audits and performance checks for your website is essential.
+Without doing this, you will be completely unaware of your website’s health, good and bad reviews, rankings, and other essential aspects.

-An excellent tool you can use for conducting these website audits is the SEO Audit Tool by Alexa.
-This tool not only expertly detects any kind of technical issue with your page but also offers the best solutions to fix them.
+An excellent tool for conducting these website audits is the SEO Audit Tool by Alexa.
+This tool expertly detects any technical issues with your page and offers the best solutions to fix them.

 It helps you keep an eye on the ranking of your website and other technical details to help the website stay on track.